EmperDeon/Organizer/README.md

 - Store Markdown-formatted text (editor and render)
 - Auto save information after editing, hiding to tray and closing main window
 - Migration of documents on load (Support for loading old-version docs)
-- Sync:
-    - Generation of keys for secure network transmissions between client and server

 ### Detailed info
 WIP